GarlicWang/GarlicWang/README.md

 ### Hi there 👋

 Hi!
 I’m an undergraduate student in Electrical Engineering at National Taiwan University.
-I am currently employed as a Research Assistant in CFDA & CLIP Labs, Research Center of Information Technology Center, Academia Sinica.

-My research interests focus on Data Science.
-In particular, I aim to optimize the performance of Recommendation System.
-I'm interested in developing embedded system as well.
+My research interests focus on Graph Neural Network and Recommendation System.

 BTW Garlic is my cute dog 🐶